Wiki Home Boot image Create boot image

 Install CCBoot Client

-After installing image now time to install CCBoot client.
+After installing the image it's time to install the CCBoot client.

 Figure 1